osama-ata/Alt-Ctrl-Proj/docs/code2tutorial/08_dcma14_analysis_.md

 This allows you to tailor the assessment to different project requirements or reporting standards.

-## Key DCMA Checks and How They Relate to PyP6Xer-dev Objects
+## Key DCMA Checks and How They Relate to Alt-Ctrl-Proj Objects

 Let's briefly look at what a few of these checks mean and how the `DCMA14` tool uses the objects we've learned about: